M-Nauta/PIPNet/README.md

 Check your `--log_dir` to keep track of the training progress.
 This directory contains `log_epoch_overview.csv` which prints statistics per epoch.
 File `tqdm.txt` prints updates per iteration and potential errors.
 File `out.txt` includes all print statements such as additional info.
 See the **Interpreting the Results** section for further details.

 Visualizations of prototypes are included in your `--log_dir` / `--dir_for_saving_images`.

+#### Trained checkpoints
+Various trained versions of PIP-Net are made available:

+- PIP-Net with the ConvNext backbone (recommended) trained on the birds CUB-200-2011 dataset is available [for download here](https://drive.google.com/file/d/1G8iiXgZ5gENYicwS8nLIg2Gf43A49kKm/view)  (320MB).
+Download the CUB dataset (see instructions in this README) and run the following command to generate the prototypes and evaluate the model:
+``python3 main.py --dataset CUB-200-2011 --epochs_pretrain 0 --batch_size 64 --freeze_epochs 10 --epochs 0 --log_dir ./runs/pipnet_cub --state_dict_dir_net ./pipnet_cub_trained``.
+Update the path of ``--state_dict_dir_net`` to the checkpoint if needed.
+- PIP-Net with the ResNet50 backbone trained on the birds CUB-200-2011 dataset is available [for download here](https://drive.google.com/file/d/1zI1bcEXDsp8eN20msSiySo6UHD9y_bgw/view)  (280MB).
+- PIP-Net with the ConvNext backbone (recommended) trained on the CARS dataset is available [for download here](https://drive.google.com/file/d/1JQNbhzw6s7yJsd_3--hCAReGkbT9PRlP/view)  (320MB).
+- PIP-Net with the ResNet50 backbone trained on the CARS dataset is available [for download here](https://drive.google.com/file/d/15t_nIjqR6m-dRFljqi-ntyv-gr4TIF7m/view)  (280MB).

 ### Data
 The code can be applied to any imaging classification data set, structured according to the [Imagefolder format](https://pytorch.org/vision/stable/generated/torchvision.datasets.ImageFolder.html#torchvision.datasets.ImageFolder):